rebortg/vyos-eveng/README.md

 `node_template_version`: the vyos version used in eve-ng

 Create a new User in Eve-NG.
-Name and password are `ansible`. or set the user in the `playbook.yml` `vars`:
+Username and password are both `ansible`. or set the credentials in the `playbook.yml` `vars`:

 `eve_ng_user`

 `eve_ng_password`

 It is recommended to use a dedicated account for the Ansible Workflow.
-It is, maybe at the moment, not possible to log in with the user in the Eve-NG GUI and use the same user with the ansible workflow.
+It is, maybe at the moment, not possible to login with the user in the Eve-NG GUI and use the same user with the ansible workflow.
-With a different User, it is possible to look live in config process.
+With a different User, it is possible to look live in the playbook process.

-Edit the `poxy_command` option in the `ansible.cfg` and set the absolute path for the `inventory/id_rsa` file.
-Paramiko can't use a relative path in this case.

 ### Start the Process